 - 1. Deliver high quality first teaching for all children. - 2.
 Take responsibility for meeting the learning needs of all children in their care. - 3.
 Differentiate the curriculum appropriately for all children in their class. - 4.
 Understand and follow the SEN policy. - 5.
 Review and set new targets for Individual Learning Plans (ILPs). - 6.
 Meet parents a minimum of 3 times during the year to discuss progress against outcomes and new targets.
 (ILP meetings). - 7.
 Review and implement recommendations from professional reports for children at SEN support or with an Educational Health Care Plan (EHCP). - 8.
-Keeping regular dated records and evidence. - 9.
-Liaising with parents, Teaching Assistants, support teachers, Meal Time Supervisors, SENCo and Head teacher. - 10.
-Accessing and organizing appropriate resources with support from the curriculum post holders and SENCo. - 11.
-Liaising with external advisors e.g. Advisory Teachers, therapists etc.
+Keep regular dated records and evidence. - 9.
+Liaise with parents, Teaching Assistants, support teachers, Meal Time Supervisors, SENCo and Head teacher. - 10.
+Access and organise appropriate resources with support from the curriculum post holders and SENCo if required. - 11.
+Liaise with external advisors e.g. Advisory Teachers, therapists etc.